orubel/grails-api-toolkit/README.md

 # Grails API Toolkit

-**Project has been ported to 'BeAPI Plugin'.
-Please use the updated project <a href='https://github.com/orubel/Beapi-API-Framework'>here</a>**
+    Project has been ported to 'BeAPI Plugin'.Please use the updated project [here](https://github.com/orubel/Beapi-API-Framework)

-To see a example project, go <a href='https://github.com/orubel/api-example-2.0'>here</a> to view the code

 - <a href='https://github.com/orubel/grails-api-toolkit-docs'>Grails Api Toolkit Docs</a>